 Before you spend your hard-earned cash on a new touring caravan it is important that you understand the driving licence requirements for towing a caravan.
 What this means is that your ability to legally tow a caravan or trailer will depend on the driving licence you hold, and the category entitlement on your driving licence will determine the type of trailer that you can tow.

-In the majority of cases, there is absolutely no problem and you will discover that you are completely within the law, however for those people with larger than average caravans and towing vehicles, there may be an issue, so it’s best to be fully informed right now before you discover that you are towing illegally and your holiday comes to an abrupt end.
+In the majority of cases, there is absolutely no problem and you will discover that you are completely within the law, however for those people with larger than average caravans and towing vehicles, there may be an issue, so it’s best to be fully informed right now before you discover that you are towing illegally and could invalidate your insurance.